Self-Supervised Learning-Based Path Planning and Obstacle Avoidance Using PPO and B-Splines in Unknown Environments: Methodology

-PPO can be characterized as a learning method that learns by increasing the probability of selecting actions that outperform the average.
-The primary distinction between PPO and other reinforcement learning methods is its endeavor to restrict the steps taken in gradient descent to mitigate the risk of local optima.
-PPO revolutionizes policy optimization by introducing two pivotal innovations: the Clipped Surrogate Objective (CSO) and the utilization of multiple epochs of stochastic gradient ascent for each policy update.
+PPO \cite{b16} can be characterized as a learning method that learns by increasing the probability of selecting actions that outperform the average.
+The primary distinction between PPO and other reinforcement learning methods is that it restricts the size of the steps taken in gradient descent to mitigate the risk of local optima.
+PPO incorporates the Clipped Surrogate Objective (CSO) and the utilization of multiple epochs of stochastic gradient ascent for each policy update.
 Here, the policy is defined as

 where $\theta$ are the parameters of the neural network and $a$ is the sampled action vector.
-Since each B-spline consists of $n-1$ different actions plus the first and second points, which are fixed, the probability of choosing each specific B-spline or path is as follows:
+Since each B-spline consists of $n-1$ different actions in addition to the fixed first and second points, the probability of choosing each specific B-spline or path is as follows: